SaranGowrishVelisetty99/RankForge-AI-Intelligent-Candidate-Discovery-system/README.md

                           └───────────┬───────────┘
                                       │
                           ┌───────────▼───────────┐
-                          │ Sort by score → Top 300│
+                          │Sort by score → Top 300│
                           └───────────┬───────────┘
                                       │
                           ┌───────────▼───────────┐